jatuhurrra/LLM-for-Intent-Classification/README.md

 <!--
 ![Results](/images/ZeroshotGPT4.png)

-We can deduce that LLMs are capable of zero-shot intent classificaiton.
-With more advanced prompting techniques, we can signifcicantly improve the accuracy on predicting the intent of any texts.
+We can deduce that LLMs are capable of zero-shot intent classification.
+With more advanced prompting techniques, we can significantly improve the accuracy of predicting the intent of any text.
 -->

 ## Citation